Herstory made: Hidilyn Diaz breaks Philippinesâ€™ Olympic gold dry spell

 Herstory made: Hidilyn Diaz breaks Philippines’ Olympic gold dry spell

-TOKYO – Hidilyn Diaz promised a show to remember.
+TOKYO (First published July 26 at 9:52 p.m.) – Hidilyn Diaz promised a show to remember.
 And she did just that.

 Diaz came through with a great display of strength, courage and determination, and made history in finally ending the country’s long, long search for the first Olympic gold medal with a lift for the ages.